Medical Coding Training & Education

 Why Choose a Career as a Medical Coding Specialist?

-The average annual salary for a medical coder is $55,923 — 14.9% above the median salary of all U.S. occupations.
-Your earning potential rises to $64,890 when you add another certification demonstrating broader coding expertise.
-With three credentials, you can expect to earn upwards of $70K per year.
+The average annual salary for a medical coder is $58,055— above the median salary of all U.S. occupations.
+Your earning potential rises to $64,712 when you add another certification demonstrating broader coding expertise.

 The demand for medical coders is at a historic high.
-Fueled by the healthcare needs of an aging population, the U.S. Bureau of Labor Statistics lists medical coding among the 20 fastest growing occupations.
-Job opportunities for professional coders are projected to grow 18.2% by 2028.
+Fueled by the healthcare needs of an aging population, the U.S. Bureau of Labor Statistics projects job opportunities for professional coders to grow 7% in the next decade.

-Which Coding Certification Course Is Right for You?
+Which Medical Coding Training Course Is Right for You?

-AAPC offers the full spectrum of certification training courses, and all boast pass rates unmatched by other medical coding schools.
+AAPC offers the full spectrum of certification training courses, all of which boast pass rates unmatched by other medical coding schools.

 Medical coders can take their skills to the next level with risk adjustment coding proficiency, which plays a high-impact role in provider reimbursement.
 In this course, students learn the Hierarchical Condition Category (HCC) risk adjustment model used by Medicare and several commercial payers, as well as the Health and Human Services (HHS) HCC model, and the Medicaid Chronic Illness and Disability Payment System (CDPS) risk adjustment model.